Multiple Potentials

 - Sensitivity to the meanings of words.

-- Attractive communication.
+- Attractive communication

 The Analytical Logical Potential

-These capabilities are linked the person’s abilities to reason, comprehend data and draw conclusions.
+These capabilities are linked to the person’s abilities to reason, comprehend data and draw conclusions.
 Some examples of Analytical Logical skills are:

 - Reasoning skills.

-- Application of logic to solve problems.
+- Application of logic.

-- Planning and strategy
+- Planning and strategizing

-- Understand cause-effect relationships.
+- Understanding cause-effect relationships.

-Examples of careers related to the Analytical Logical area are:
+Examples of Analytical Logical careers:

-The Spatial Potential
+The Spatial

 People with this ability are those who are able to engage with design, art and craft effectively.
 Some examples of Spatial skills are: